sunkid/Armageddon/plugin/src/main/resources/README.txt

 INSTALL and UPGRADE

-1. Copy the included jar files to your server's plugin directory
+1. Copy the included jar file to your server's plugin directory
 2. Reload your server
 3. Change any configuration in plugins/${project.name}/config.yml as neccessary
 4. Reload your server